SERG-Delft/in4334-2021/README.md

 In this lecture, I will give you an introduction to the machine learning for software engineering topic.

+As a preparation for this lecture, please:

+* Watch the video by Georgios here: https://gousios.org/courses/ml4se/
-As a preparation for this lecture, please read the following paper: _Pradel, M., & Chandra, S. (2020).
+* Read the following paper: _Pradel, M., & Chandra, S. (2020).
 Neural software analysis. arXiv preprint arXiv:2011.07986._

 ### September 9th: Diomidis Spinellis on software analytics